tc39/proposal-binary-ast/README.md

 **Why not use WebAssembly?**

-There are massive existing untyped codebases, and there is no easy way to convert an untyped, garbage collected language to WebAssembly.
-And even if there were, there is no guarantee that it would be any faster to transmit/parse/start than what we currently have.
+There are massive existing untyped JS codebases, and there is no easy way to convert an untyped, garbage collected language like JS to WebAssembly.
+Given that currently using WebAssembly to ship JavaScript most likely involves bundling a JS runtime as well, it is unclear such a setup would net any load-time performance improvements.

 **Why not a semantic graph?
 Or why not go further?
 Why not types?**